easonwangzk/MedLLM/RLAIF/README.md

 # Medical LLM DPO Training

-This project implements a complete pipeline for training a medical language model using Direct Preference Optimization (DPO) on PubMedQA dataset.
+This project implements a complete pipeline for training a medical language model using DPO and PPO on PubMedQA dataset.

 ## Requirements